“Expect the unexpected”

 - The best time to go is between December and March when the skies are clear and dry.

-- Rainy season starts in June so if I was you, I’d think twice about going during this time unless you’re really adventurous.
+- The rainy season starts in June so if I was you, I’d think twice about going during this time unless you’re really adventurous.

 - Invest in a dry bag to keep your valuables safe and dry.
 Grab them for cheap in either El Nido or Coron before you leave.